-Hunt, J. A., Swallow, V. and Twycross, A., 2011.
+Hunt, J. A. and Swallow, V., 2014.
 A peer-driven community-based supervisory model: development from an evaluation of an ethics workshop for doctoral students undertaking research with children.
-Studies in Higher Education.
-(Submitted)
+Health Science Journal, 8 (2), pp. 154-165.

 Full text available as: